Ira Couch

-Ira Couch (November 11, 1806—February 28, 1857) was an American businessman known for his real estate holdings in Chicago, as well as for establishing and running the city's Tremont House hotel.
+Ira Couch (November 22, 1806 – January 28, 1857) was an American businessman known for his real estate holdings in Chicago, as well as for establishing and running the city's Tremont House hotel.

 Couch posthumously obtained two further claims to notability.
 The first is that a legal dispute over the remaining portions of his estate was the subject of an 1891 United States Supreme Court case.
 The second is that he is buried in what is now the last remaining marked grave in Chicago's Lincoln Park.
-The land occupied by Lincoln Park had been the occupied by City Cemetery at the time of Couch's interment, but had seen corpses from the other marked graves relocated elsewhere beginning in the 1860s.
+The land occupied by Lincoln Park had been occupied by the City Cemetery at the time of Couch's interment, but had seen corpses from the other marked graves relocated elsewhere beginning in the 1860s.

 Life

-Couch was born November 11, 1806, in New York state.
+Couch was born November 22, 1806, in Saratoga County, New York.

 In 1836, Couch and his elder brother James settled in Chicago.

 Couch worked as a tailor and haberdasher.
 He ran a shop with his brother on Lake Street where they sold furnishing and tailoring supplies, but they sold the business less than a year after starting it.
-They soon leased the rooming house they had been staying at, transforming it into the Tremont House hotel.
-It was located was next door to their former business at the corner or Lake and Dearborn.
+They soon leased the rooming house where they had been staying, transforming it into the Tremont House hotel.
+It was located next door to their former business at the corner of Lake and Dearborn Streets.
 It became one of the earliest hotels in the city, and one of the city's most famous hotels of its day.
 The brothers would operate the hotel together.
 After the hotel was lost in a fire four years later, he opened a new building at the opposite side of the intersection.
 This new building was also lost to fire in 1849.
 After that, they reconstructed the hotel again, building what was the city's first grand hotel.

 Couch became a millionaire through acquisitions of land and real estate he and his brother made across the city's core.

 In 1853, Couch transferred the lease of the Tremont House to David Allen Gage and George W. Gage.

-Couch died at the age of 50 on February 28, 1857, during a winter stay with his family in Cuba.
+Couch died at the age of 50 on January 28, 1857, during a winter stay with his family in Cuba.
 Couch had fallen suddenly ill shortly before his death.
 His corpse was shipped back to Chicago, arriving on March 4.
 His funeral was held on March 6.

-At the time of his death, he was believed to be Chicago's second-wealthiest resident, after only William B. Ogden and John Wentworth.
+At the time of his death, he was believed to be Chicago's third-wealthiest resident, after only William B. Ogden and John Wentworth.

 Legacy

 The 1891 United States Supreme Court decision of Potter v.
-Couch pertained to his last will and testament, which was being litigated over by family and other claimants seeking shares of the remainder of Couch's estate.
+Couch pertained to his last will and testament, which was being litigated by family and other claimants seeking shares of the remainder of Couch's estate.
 Couch's brother James Couch named his son born in 1848 Ira.
 There is a street called Couch Place in the Chicago Loop, which divides the exact city block that the Tremont House once stood on.
 The Nederlander Theatre is on the south side of the alley.